Mae St. John Bramhall: Death and legacy

 For the last two years of her life, Bramhall was a recluse and her friends and former admirers heard but little of her.
-She suffered much before her death, which occurred February 5 or 7, 1897, age 36, at the Home for Incurables, Fordham, Bronx, New York.
+She suffered before her death, which occurred February 5 or 7, 1897, age 36, at the Home for Incurables, Fordham, Bronx, New York.
 A number of unpublished manuscripts were the only legacy she left to her adopted son, Dudley Bramhall, of Chappaqua, New York.